 Birdwatching in the city

 Visit Østensjøvannet - a shallow and eutrophic lake with a habitat that is not common in Norway.
-The lake is situated a few kilometres southeast from the centre of Oslo.
+The lake is situated a few kilometres southeast from the center of Oslo.
 The nature reserve and bird observatory at Fornebu on the outskirts of Oslo is also a place worth a visit.
 If you wish to explore mountain habitats and coniferous forests without leaving the urban lifestyle behind, you should travel to the Fløyen Mountain in Bergen.

 Unique self-guided birdwatching system with Din Tur